f5devcentral/f5-automation-labs/docs/class1/module1/lab2.rst

 ``Authorization: Basic YWRtaW46YWRtaW4=``

-It should be noted that cracking the method of authentication is TRIVIAL; as a result API calls should always be performed using HTTPS encryption (F5 default) with a certificate signed by an authority rather than HTTP.
+It should be noted that cracking this method of authentication is TRIVIAL; as a result API calls should always be performed using HTTPS encryption (F5 default) with a certificate signed by an authority rather than HTTP.